Dr-Noob/cpufetch/doc/DOCUMENTATION_ARM.md

 - `CPU part`
 - `CPU revision`

 The MIDR register can be built with this information.
-Another posible approach is to read MIDR directly from `/sys/devices/system/cpu/cpu*/regs/identification/midr_el1`
+Another possible approach is to read MIDR directly from `/sys/devices/system/cpu/cpu*/regs/identification/midr_el1`

 With the MIDR available, the approach is the same as the one used in x86_64 architectures. cpufetch has a file that acts like a database that tries to match the MIDR register with the specific CPU microarchitecture.